attitude95/NodeJSMoviesApp/README.md

 # NodeJSMoviesApp
-The App will run on node server.
+The App will run on node server.<br>
-The Web Application retrieves the movie names,
+The Web Application retrieves the movie names,<br>
-It performs all curd operations.
+It performs all curd operations.<br>